-Primark was previously a member of WRAP’s Sustainable Clothing Action Plan and is pleased to have played an important collaborative role alongside WRAP, other clothing brands and partners to develop the Textiles 2030 targets as an ambitious follow-up to that original initiative.
+Primark was previously a member of WRAP’s Sustainable Clothing Action Plan and is proud to have played an important collaborative role along with WRAP, other clothing brands and partners to develop the Textiles 2030 targets as an ambitious followup to that original initiative.

-Primark is delighted to be a founding signatory of Textiles 2030, the UK Sustainable Textile Action Plan launched by WRAP.
+Primark is excited to be a founding signatory of Textiles 2030, the UK Sustainable Textile Action Plan launched by WRAP.

 By signing up to Textiles 2030, Primark is not only committing to taking significant action in relation to its own operations, including by encouraging its customers to use and dispose of clothing and textile products in new, more sustainable ways, but also collaborating with other signatories through cross-industry discussions to accelerate progress towards a circular economy for textiles and reverse the growing carbon impact of textile products.

-Alongside other signatories, Primark will set targets for reducing whole life emissions, measure the impact of its product portfolio, and act on priorities, reporting progress to WRAP annually.
-Every signatory to the plan must endeavour to:
+Along with other signatories, Primark will set targets for reducing whole-life emissions, measure the impact of its product portfolio, and act on priorities, reporting progress to WRAP annually.
+Every signatory to the plan must endeavor to:

 Reduce the aggregate greenhouse gas footprint of new products by 50%, sufficient to limit global warming to 1.5°C in line with the Paris Agreement on climate change and achieving Net Zero by 2050 at the latest